-Since love does not end with death, holidays may result in a renewed sense of personal grief - a feeling of loss unlike that experienced in the routine of daily living.
+Since love does not end with death, holidays may result in a renewed sense of personal grief-a feeling of loss unlike that experienced in the routine of daily living.
 Society encourages you to join in the holiday spirit, but all around you the sounds, sights and smells trigger memories of the one you love who has died.

-No simple guidelines exist that will help you better cope with your grief during this joyful, yet painful time of the year.
+No simple guidelines exist that will take away the hurt you are feeling.
+We hope, however, the following suggestions will help you better cope with your grief during this joyful, yet painful, time of the year.
 As you read through this article, remember that by being tolerant and compassionate with yourself, you will continue to heal.